jn-aman/dummy-data-generator/README.md

 ```
 npm i dummy-data-generator
+          or
+yarn add dummy-data-generator
 ```

 ## Using the Function

 ```
 import  dataGenerator  from "dummy-data-generator";

+                      or

+const dataGenerator = require('dummy-data-generator').default;

 dataGenerator({
   count: 1,                         // Number of "words" or "paragraph"
   columnData: {